mongodb/docs/source/reference/aggregation.rst

    .. note::

-      Use :aggregator:`$project` as needed to rename the grouped field after an :aggregator:`$group` operation, if necessary.
+      Use :pipeline:`$project` as needed to rename the grouped field after an :pipeline:`$group` operation, if necessary.

    Consider the following example: